-- A request for redress or a protest committee's decision to consider redress shall be based on a claim or possibility that a boat's score or place in a race or series has been or may be, through no fault of her own, made significantly worse by - (a) an improper action or omission of the race committee, protest committee, organizing authority or technical committee for the event, but not by a protest committee decision when the boat was a party to the hearing; - (b) injury or physical damage because of the action of a boat that was breaking a rule of Part 2 and took an appropriate penalty or was penalized, or of a vessel not racing that was required to keep clear or is determined to be at fault under the IRPCAS or a government right-of-way rule; - (c) giving help (except to herself or her crew) in compliance with rule 1.1; or - (d) an action of another boat, or a crew member or support person of that boat, that resulted in a penalty under rule 2 or a penalty or warning under rule 69. - A request shall be in writing and identify the reason for making it.
+- A request for redress or a protest committee's decision to consider redress shall be based on a claim or possibility that a board's score or place in a race or series has been or may be, through no fault of her own, made significantly worse by - (a) an improper action or omission of the race committee, protest committee, organizing authority or technical committee for the event, but not by a protest committee decision when the board was a party to the hearing; - (b) injury, physical damage or capsize because of the action of - (1) a board that broke a rule of Part 2 and took an appropriate penalty or was penalized, or - (2) a vessel not racing that was required to keep clear. - (c) giving help (except to herself or her crew) in compliance with rule 1.1; or - (d) an action of another board, or a competitor or support person of that board, that resulted in a penalty under rule 2 or a penalty or warning under rule 69. - A request shall be in writing and identify the reason for making it.
 If the request is based on an incident in the racing area, it shall be delivered to the race office within the protest time limit or two hours after the incident, whichever is later.
 Other requests shall be delivered as soon as reasonably possible after learning of the reasons for making the request.
 The protest committee shall extend the time if there is good reason to do so.
 No red flag is required.